 Finally! (cue the trumpets)

-I should say right now that I’m not very good at squatting, and I don’t know why.
-It could be genetics — my Puritan hips being wound too tight.
-Or maybe I’m just not limber enough.
-Whatever it is, I can never manage to get into a position with my feet flat on the floor, my knees sufficiently bent and my weight properly centered, so I feel stable enough, and therefore comfortable enough, to really let it rip.
+I should say right now that I’m not very good at squatting, and I really don’t know why.
+It could be genetics — my Puritan hips being formed too tight.
+Or maybe I’m just not limber enough down where it counts.
+Whatever it is, I can never manage to get into a position with my feet flat on the floor, my knees sufficiently bent, and my weight properly centered so I feel stable enough, and therefore comfortable enough, to fully let it rip.

 I spent a month hitchhiking around Morocco once (a beautiful country very similar to Southern California geographically) and going to the potty always posed a problem.
-No matter how often I tried, and I tried just about every day, I invariably wound up spread-eagled in a small, dark room, twisting backwards with a hand on the wall behind me for support, while rocking on the balls of my feet to properly position the ordnance directly over the target, a hole in the floor.
+No matter how often I tried, and I tried just about every day, I invariably wound up spread-eagled in a small dark room, twisted around with a hand on the wall behind me for support, while rocking back and forth on the balls of my feet to properly position the ordnance directly over the target, a hole in the floor.
 Bombs away. . .

 Back at the stern this was going to be a problem.
 With nothing behind me but the wide open ocean, there was no wall there to give me support.
-This was one of those situations that needed creative thinking.
+This was truly a situation that required creative thinking.
 But with the pressure rapidly building in my gut, creative thinking was in short supply.
 Desperately I looked around for a solution.
 When my eyes came to rest on the steering bench, I knew I had my answer.
 At just the right height and distance from the transom, the banco do governo was the perfect thing to hold onto while I hung my own lily-white banco out over the water.

 With a vigorous yank I freed the button.
 Yes!
 But when I grabbed the zipper to pull it down. . .
 What?
-No, not again!
+No, no, no — not again!
 I tugged on that thing like a madman but it just wouldn’t budge — not even a silly little millimeter.

 More frantic dancing about before I realized I didn’t actually have to lower the zipper to drop my shorts.
 Uh-Duh!
 But this wasn’t so easy — the shorts were damp and tightly fit.
-I had to inch one side down and then the other, while carefully wriggling my bottom from side to side.
+I had to inch one side down and then the other, while delicately wriggling my bottom.

 Finally the shorts got low enough and fell to the deck.
 And as soon as they did I kicked them forward.
 Yes, that Moroccan trip had taught me one thing: pooping on your pants is just as nasty as pooping in them.